AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/add-a-schedule/index.md

 </div>
 </div>
 </li>
-The 2-second interval means this schedule will wake up every 2 seconds.
-The 1-second duration means that actions (as yet unspecified) can take place during a 1 second window.
+<p>The 2-second interval means this schedule will wake up every 2 seconds.
+The 1-second duration means that actions (as yet unspecified) can take place during a 1 second window.</p>
 <li>Click the new schedule:
 <div class="row hspace">
 <div class="col-lg-4 col-md-6 col-sm-12">